Once the Christmas binge is over and we approach the start of New Year, most of us resolve to shape up and

 Make the kitchen off-limits at any time other than mealtime.
 Always eat at the table,

-never in front of the TV set or with the radio on.
+never in front of the TV set or with the radio on, and never ever whilst playing with your tablet, ipad or phone.
 Concentrate on eating every

 mouthful slowly and savouring each morsel.
 Chew everything from 10 to 20 times